Media in Bihar: The Searchlight

 During the paper's early days, most of the judges of the Patna High Court were British.
 The Searchlight with Murli Manohar Prasad as the editor, printed several articles during 1928 and 1929 that interpreted various observations made by judges of the Patna High Court as derogatory and hurting the sentiments of the Hindu community.
 These articles were considered by the High Court with Sir Courtney Terrell as its Chief Justice as contempt of court.
 The editor at that time was Murli Manohar Prasad.
 Motilal Nehru, Sir Tej Narayan Sapru and Sarat Chandra Bose came as lawyers in Patna High Court in defence of Searchlight supporting the newspaper and its editor Murli Manohar Prasad.

 Sir Sultan Ahmed advocated on behalf of the government.
 A bench of 5 judges was formed under the chairmanship of the Chief Justice and the newspaper was found guilty.
 Searchlight was fined Rs 200.
 Though it is not decisively known who paid the fine, in those days it was discussed that the fine has been paid by the Chief Justice himself.

 Later, the Chief Justice Sir Courtney Terrell who was the Chief Justice of Patna High Court for ten consecutive years, and Murli Manohar Prasad, met at the residence of Dr. Sachidanand Sinha and the Chief Justice was impressed by the integrity of the editor.
 Later Terrell assumed an Indian pseudonym and began contributing articles to Searchlight.
 His articles were in favour of India's independence and supported the cause of India's freedom movement.
 Only the editor knew this.

 According to the famous historian Dr. K. K. Dutt, 'The history of searchlight is the history of the freedom struggle.'

 Modern Newspapers

 In the latter half of the 1980s, the Birla Group had already acquired Searchlight and Pradeep.
 However, it didn't tinker with their editorial functioning and content creation in Patna.
 Then in 1986, the Birla Group decided that it was time for their national papers — Hindustan Times and Hindustan — to enter the Bihar media market.
 To pave the way for its national papers, Searchlight and Pradeep were shut down altogether.

 The market leader in the English newspaper segment, the Times of India, soon followed suit, starting its Patna edition in the late 1980s.

-Tarang Media is a Media house established in 2017 from Motihari East Champaran Bihar whence Publication and Broadcasting Electronic Media, English-Hindi National Daily Newspapers and launched Monthly Magazine by Editor Nishant Raaz Under Ministry of Information and Broadcasting, Govt.
-Of India.

-Nishant Raaz is an authentic person of Tarang Media whose appointed on July 19, 2017, by Central Government of India.